Senior Psychiatric and Behavioral Health Programs

 - Feeling helpless, often with more physical pain

-- Difficulty managing the loss of a loved one or loss of a job
+- Difficulty managing the loss of a loved one, a pet or loss of a job

-The goal of the intensive outpatient program at Senior Bridges is to achieve collaboratively developed goals for increased functioning and emotional well-being.
-We are able to achieve this is a comfortable setting that enables patients to return home at the end of the therapy day.
+The goal of the intensive outpatient program at Senior Bridges is to help our seniors find new value and meaning in their lives beyond their current emotional struggle.
+We are able to achieve this in a comfortable setting that enables patients to return home at the end of the therapy day.

 Other benefits of our program include: